loda-lang/loda-python/README.md

 nose2 tests -v
 ```

-Check out [sample.py](sample.py) and the [documentation](https://loda-lang.org/loda-python/) to find out how to use the LODA Python module.
+Check out [sample.py](sample.py) and the [documentation](https://loda-lang.org/loda-python/) to find out how to use the LODA Python package.